telepath/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 discard_regex
 ^^^^^^^^^^^^^

 A regular expression to determine if an event must be discarded.
-JSON and CSV logs require a mandatory ``field`` attribute.
+JSON and CSV logs require a mandatory ``field`` attribute which must be present in the fetched event (e.g., `CloudTrail log event reference <https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference.html>`_) and relative to it.
 The regex is applied to the event field specified with this attribute.

 +--------------------+----------------------------------------+
 | **Default value**  | N/A                                    |